 There are three different types of the region shading mode: Flat, Shaded and Shiny.
 First select a region, which you want to change, and then click the Shade mode icon in the toolbox to switch between them.

 ● Flat : program just puts the texture over the region without taking any of its original shade.

-● Shiny : program takes shades from original image.
+● Shiny : program takes shades from the original image.
 At middle level 128, texture remains the same, to the level close to 255 it becomes lighter, to the levels close to 0 it becomes darker.
-You can change the brightness middle level with changing the Mid-tone parameter.
+You can change the brightness’ middle level by changing the Mid-tone parameter.
 You can choose the Mid-tone parameter from the image with mouse: left click + Shift in the pixel of the region sets the Mid-tone parameter to match the brightness of the clicked pixel.
 You can also change it manually by setting the parameter.
 The Strength parameter regulates the strength of the lightness (darkness) of the original model.
 If you find that the contrast is too strong, reduce the default value of 50.
-If you set the Strength parameter to 0, you will get same result as with the Shaded mode.
+If you set the Strength parameter to 0, you will get the same result as with the Shaded mode.